This is Rudy Giuliani and this is the Rudy Giuliani show.

 They rape and they pillage and they're animals.

-Some of the soldiers, not just the communists at the top.
+A couple of the soldiers, not just the communists at the top.

-Now, in the Second World War, of course, one of the reasons it took them so long to get to Berlin is they had to do an awful lot of raping and stealing in order to get even with the Germans.
+Now, in the Second World War, Of course, one of the reasons it took them so long to get to Berlin is they had to do an awful lot of raping and stealing in order to get even with the Germans.

 Except they were doing it in Eastern Europe, not in Germany.